 These additional costs have not had a dramatic impact on the financial outturn for 2019-20, and these Accounts, as the pandemic only started to make a notable impact on the public's and businesses' behaviour in the last two weeks of March.
 However, Covid-19 will have a dramatic financial effect on all of local government, and Thanet's finances in 2020-21.
 Given the uncertainty around the full extent of the economic consequences at this stage, it is difficult to estimate with confidence the likely impact on the Council's financial position.
 The Government has allocated emergency Covid-19 funding to local authorities but this is unlikely to be sufficient to cover the estimated budget gap.
-Cabinet recommended to Council that £3m of earmarked reserves be allocated to cover the estimated gap, however as noted above, Thanet's reserves were relatively low prior to Covid-19 and future financial plans will have to reflect a strategy of replenishing and rebuilding of reserves.
+Cabinet recommended to Council that £3m of earmarked reserves be allocated to cover the estimated gap, since this was agreed an additional £1.1m has been announced by Government, however as noted above, Thanet's reserves were relatively low prior to Covid-19 and future financial plans will have to reflect a strategy of replenishing and rebuilding of reserves.